Easy Egg Stuffed Peppers

 • Saute the veggies (kale, roma tomato and the bell pepper that was cut away from the top of the peppers) in a large skillet over medium heat for 4-5 minutes, until kale is wilted.
 Sprinkle with a pinch of salt

-• Divide the veggies between the peppers.
+• Divide the cooked veggies between the peppers.

 • In a medium mixing bowl, combine the eggs, egg whites, thyme and garlic powder.